lucaserly/lucaserly/README.md

 ## Ciao 😀, I'm Lucas:
 - Full Stack Software Developer from Italy 🇮🇹
 - Background in Business Management 📊
-- Used to:
-  - Analyse financial statements 📈
-  - Teach people how to:
+- Teaching people how to:
     - ⛷
     - 🏌️‍♂️